AjaydeepSamra/Capstone-demo/README.md

 ### Project Overview
 Crypto Day trading Signals
 My Goal here is to create a model that predicts the price of btc in short term, if successful this model can be used to day trade BTC

-...
-...
+Description of dataset being used:

+Date is being used as the index,
+While other columns are [open, high, low, close, Volume BTC,Volume USD]

+Feature that can be added to this are predicting columns [open, high, low, close] each column can be a sepeate feature as day trading requires selling instead of holding for long term

 ### Walkthrough Demo